Rework

 Once it is mutually decided what work is to be performed the engine will be modified/repaired, ultrasonic cleaned, and reassembled noting critical set-up dimensions.
 A post-mod run or runs will be performed and performance compared to the as received performance.
 For nostalgia engines all runs will be performed using 15% nitro fuel with 25% oil (1/2 being castor) - use of higher nitro levels is left to the owner.
 More modern cross scavenged engines with ball bearing supported shafts and schnurle ported engines will be run on 25% nitro.
 Vintage FAI, 1/2 A, and 1/4 A engines will be run on fuel with appropriate nitro levels coordinated with the owner.
 Special props will be used for test runs if provided by the owner and coordinated prior to sending the engine for rework.

 Before and after performance, modifications performed, prop, fuel used and key set-up parameters will be reported to the owner.
-Performance will be quoted as rpm change and increased power delivered to the propeller.
 The engine, along with any replaced parts, will be returned to the owner via insured USPS first class mail (unless UPS is specifically requested) with a bill.
 Where possible coordination will be by email.